Final state emergencies winding down 3 years into pandemic

 Newsom has used his authority to make sure all of California’s local governments had restrictions in place during the pandemic, even threatening to cut funding to some cities that refused to enforce them.
 While California’s emergency declaration is ending, other local emergencies will remain in place — including in Los Angeles County, home to nearly 10 million people.

 The Los Angeles emergency order encourages mask use in some public places like business and trains and for residents who have been exposed to the virus.
-It will remain in effect for at least another month.
-Tuesday, the Los Angeles County Board of Supervisors will debate whether to end the order March 31.
+It will remain in effect for another month.
+On Tuesday, the Los Angeles County Board of Supervisors voted unanimously to end the order March 31.

 Many public health experts say it makes sense that California’s order is coming to a close.